aws-samples/serverless-patterns/cloudwatch-logs-to-opensearch/readme.md

 ### 1. Create S3 bucket

 Create an S3 bucket to serve as intermediate storage for the log files.
-Kinesis Data Firehose will deliver logs here before they are processed and loaded into OpenSearch.
+Amazon Data Firehose will deliver logs here before they are processed and loaded into OpenSearch.

 ### 2. Create SQS queue